-Upon arriving at the Wadi Shab parking lot, you will need to take a boat ride for 1 OMR per person (the amount already includes the return trip) to cross a short stretch of river and then you start a super quiet trail of about 45 minutes through one breathtaking valley, where you will see rocks of different sizes and lots of vegetation until you reach the point where you can swim.
+Upon arriving at the Wadi Shab parking lot, you will need to take a boat ride for 1 OMR per person (the amount already includes the return trip) to cross a short stretch of river and then you start a super quiet trail of about 45 minutes through one breathtaking valley where you will see rocks of different sizes and lots of vegetation until you reach the waters of the Wadi.
 Make the most of your time and be sure to check out the entire canyon to admire the complete scenery.
-When swimming in the natural pool, be sure to see the waterfall and the cave, that can only be accessed through swimming in the water.
+When swimming in the natural pool, don’t forget to see the waterfall and the cave which can only be accessed by swimming in the water.

 I walked the trail in flip-flops and found it ok, but a lot of people were in sneakers (which I do not recommend as you may need to wet your feet in the water).
-I think the best shoe to use is either a flip-flop or hiking sandals, which will allow you to get your feet wet.
+The best footwear to use is either a flip-flop or hiking sandals which will allow you to get your feet wet.

 What to do in Sur – Fins Beach

-Upon leaving the Wadi Shab it is time to head for Sur, but if you wish, take time to stop at Fins Beach, which is very close to the wadi.
+Upon leaving the Wadi Shab it is time to head for Sur, but if you wish, take time to stop at Fins Beach – which is very close to the wadi.
 The beach has crystal blue water and small cliffs on both sides.
-Considering its size, the beach was completely empty with our only company a solitary donkey and few families having barbecues.
+Considering its size, the beach was completely empty with our only company a solitary donkey, and a few families having barbecues.

 What to do in Sur – Sur Lighthouse

-When arriving in Sur, depending on the time, you can do many things, but if you want to choose only one, head over to the Lighthouse of Sur.
+When arriving in Sur, depending on the time, you can do many things, but if you want to choose only one, head over to the Lighthouse of Sur, one of the best places to see in Oman.
 It is a great option to have a view of the city and the beach, and understand a little about the geography of the city.
 The building is admirable, with neutral colors that highlight the turquoise dome on its ceiling.
 Although the lighthouse itself is closed (you cannot climb it), you can spend time walking around and enjoying the view, especially during the sunset.

 What to do in Sur – Corniche